Invoker85/Invoker85/README.md

 - 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with R & Python
 - 💬 Ask me about SAP & Excel
-- 📫 How to reach me: Mail
+- 📫 How to reach me: stefan-maximilian.ch
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: im from bavaria